atulSnapy/WX-plus-Devanagari/README.md

-# WX-plus-Devanagari
+# WX-plus
-Keyboard based on WX notation for Devanagari script based languages (Hindi, Marathi, Nepali etc)
+Keyboard based on WX notation for Indian languages (Hindi, Marathi, Gujarati, Punjabi, Nepali etc)

 # How to Install (Windows)
-1. Download your prefered keyboard from here https://github.com/atulSnapy/WX-plus-Devanagari/tree/master/Download
-2. Extract the ZIP
-3. Run setup.exe to install
+Go to our [WX-plus](https://atulsnapy.github.io/WX-plus) portal.